laryferreira/OpenAI.API/README.md

 Learn how to generate or manipulate text

 ### > Your own image generator:
-Learn how to generate or manipulate images with our DALL·E models
+Learn how to generate or manipulate images with DALL·E models